Roystonea: Uses

 Royal palms are widely planted for decorative purposes throughout their native region, and elsewhere in the tropics and subtropics.
-They are considered by many to be the most beautiful palm in the world.
 Royal palms are very fond of water and thrive on supplemental irrigation.
 They also do better in a soil with much humus.

 Though mainly a decorative plant, royal palms do have some minor agricultural uses.
 The heart of the palm is used to make salad in some parts of the Caribbean, and its seeds can be used as substitutes for coffee beans.
 Royal palm seeds were widely used in Cuba to feed pigs at least up to the 1940s and 1950s.
 The meat of pigs raised with royal palm seeds was said to be the very best.
 The lard obtained from pigs fattened or raised with royal palm seeds was said to exhibit a grainy texture, and by inference, to have been the best lard to consume.
 The seeds generally were obtained by men who specialized in climbing the royal palms using a set of two ropes looped around the stem, with two loops around the climber's legs to support himself.
 Once the climber reached the seed clumps, he would tie the clumps that were mature, cut them, and let them down by a rope supported from other seed clumps.